ComputeCanada/molmodsim-amber-md-lesson/_episodes/10-Checking_PDB_Files.md

 {: .language-bash}

 #### Checking PDB Files for Presence of Non-Protein Molecules
-PDB files are just text files.
-They contain helpful information such as details of the crystallographic experiment, secondary structure, missing residues, etc. To set up an MD simulation system, we will only need the coordinate section, including ATOM, TER, and HETATM records.
+PDB files are essentially text files containing important structural information, as well as information about crystallographic experiments, secondary structures, and residues that are missing.
+To set up an MD simulation system, we will only need the coordinate section, which includes ATOM, TER, and HETATM records.

-The lines beginning with "ATOM" present the atomic coordinates for standard amino acids and nucleotides.
-The terminal atom of a protein chain is given in the "TER" record.
-"HETATM" record type is used for all other chemical compounds.
-Both of these record types use a simple fixed-column format described [here](https://www.wwpdb.org/documentation/file-format-content/format33/sect9.html#ATOM).
+The lines beginning with "ATOM" represent the atomic coordinates for standard amino acids and nucleotides.
+"TER" records indicate which atoms are at the terminal of a protein chain.
+For chemical compounds other than proteins or nucleic acids, the "HETATM" record type is used.
+Record types of both types use a simple fixed-column format explained [here](https://www.wwpdb.org/documentation/file-format-content/format33/sect9.html#ATOM).

-Any non-protein molecules present in a PDB file require special treatment.
-In general, PDB files may contain solvents, ions, lipid molecules, protein co-factors, e.t.c.
-In some cases, these extra components are essential for protein function and should be included in the simulation.
-Often, some compounds are added to facilitate crystallization and are not essential.
-In this introductory lesson, we will ignore such compounds.
+A PDB file containing any molecules other than proteins or nucleic acids needs special treatment.
+It is common for PDB files to contain solvents, ions, lipid molecules, protein co-factors, e.t.c.
+In some cases, these extra components are necessary for the protein function and should be included in the simulation.
+It is common to add compounds to facilitate crystallization.
+These compounds are usually not necessary for simulation.
+In this introductory lesson, we won't consider them.

- Let's select only protein atoms and save them in the new file "protein.pdb".
-We will use [VMD](https://www.ks.uiuc.edu/Research/vmd/) to carry out this task.
+Let's select only protein atoms and save them in a new file called "protein.pdb".
+We will be using [VMD](https://www.ks.uiuc.edu/Research/vmd/) for this.

 Load vmd module and start the program:
 ~~~
-module load StdEnv/2020 gcc vmd
+ml vmd
 vmd
 ~~~
 {: .language-bash}